 Lamb #13 - BossyPants - Born: March 28, 2011

-BossyPants: and really to my big surprise, mom Tracie (named after the daughter of my late best friend) went into labour again.
+BossyPants: and really to my big surprise, mom Tracie (named after the daughter of my late best friend) went into labor again.
 After a while I checked, because most of the time the second one is coming out real fast, but I didn't see a head, only two limbs hanging out and it were the rear limbs, which meant that the second lamb was laying backwards, butt first.
 That means you have to get the lamb out as quick as possible, because it could choke if the head stayed inside too long.
-So I took the back legs and pulled softly on the next contraction and out came a beautiful Dark brown spotted lamb which started to bleat immediately .
-I was very relieved, because last year I had to do life saving aid on a lamb who came out backwards.
-So another twin girls.
+So I took the back legs and pulled softly on the next contraction and out came a beautiful Dark brown spotted lamb which started to bleat immediately.
+I was very relieved, because last year I had to do life saving aid on a lamb that came out backwards.
 BossyPants (that name suits her well, because she is a bit bossy as it comes to drinking milk) is the twin sister of Sylvestermouse

 R.I.P Mom Tracie

 Mom of SylvesterMouse and BossyPants

 On May 19 2011, I got a phone call that a sheep was laying down on the dyke and that it seemed she was dead.
 I rushed over and found my beautiful young ewe Tracie, but she was not dead yet.
 She couldn't have laid there for more than one day, because I had seen her two days before and nothing had looked out of the ordinary.
 I don't know what caused her death; she might have caught what we call summer pneumonia which can result in a quick death.
 As she was too far gone, I called the vet to give her a shot to put her out of her misery.
 Darn, I hate it when young ewes die and I haven't noticed that there was something wrong.

 It's better to be a lion for a day

 than a sheep all your life